sronilsson/simba/docs/validation_tutorial.md

 - `Minimum behavior bout length (ms)`:

-10. Click `Validate` to validate your model.
+10. Click `Validate` to validate your model. **Note that this step will take a long time as it will generate a lot of frames.**